Don't understand a dental or insurance term you come across on our website? Our handy glossary will help you learn everything you need to know.

 A plan that provides a list of covered services and the maximum amount a plan will pay for each procedure.
-Enrollees pay the difference between the amount the dentist charges and what the plan pays.
+Members pay the difference between the amount the dentist charges and what the plan pays.

 unbundling of procedures

 To break down a procedure into several component parts.
-By charging a separate fee for each component, the overall fee for the procedure might be higher, resulting in increased cost to the enrollee.
+By charging a separate fee for each component, the overall fee for the procedure might be higher, resulting in increased cost to the member.
 Contracted dentists agree they will not unbundle procedures when billing.

 The amount of time a person must be enrolled in a plan before being eligible for certain benefits.